Skip to content

 An expert report commissioned by a consortium of NGOs on the seismic risk posed by Prima Mineral's Dairi project concluded that “The Dairi Mine is located in one of the highest risk areas in the world,” located near the Sumatra subduction Megathrust which in 2004 and 2005 produced earthquakes respectively power 9 and 8+ respectively.
 The mine site is also only 15 kilometers from the Great Sumatran Fault which produces long-term or repeated earthquakes, known to be capable of damaging civil structures such as tailings dams (especially “wet tailings”, such as will be generated in Dairi).
 These factors, combined with the region's torrential annual rainfall, led the study authors to estimate that “within decades of deposit 'closure',” a sudden tailings dam failure caused by an earthquake would send “a wave of liquid mud over the region” downstream to the north.”

-Previous Media Reports
+Previous Media Reports about the revoked 2022 Environmental Approval

 English Language